FaeInterestingWorld/.github/profile/README.md

 Even mundane of innocuous actions may be seen as 'bad':

 - exploiting others for entertainment
+  - turning someone into an object of curiosity
+  - use of excessive attention to make other overly self-conscious
 - not protecting the privacy of others
 - gossip leading to harassment and bullying